Do you want to know how to write Instagram captions that increase engagement? You’re in the right place.

-You don’t need an extensive paragraph for each post, but enough information, so viewers know what they’re looking at without having to dig through hashtags or look up a description elsewhere.
+You don’t need an extensive paragraph for each post, but enough information, so viewers know what they’re looking at without digging through hashtags or looking up a description elsewhere.

 The text you write should complement your brand voice and connect the view to your artwork personally, which will increase engagement rates and art sales.

 The first step before writing a caption is to know what your objectives are.